knpuniversity/symfony/knpu/extra-upgrade-4.0/bye-appbundle.md

 Start in `security.yaml` and do the same find and replace.
 You could do this for your *entire* project, but I'll play it safe.

-Now, *completely* delete the `AppBundle.php` file: we're *totally* not using that anymore.
+Now, *completely* delete the `AppBundle.php` file: we're *already* not using that.
 Next is `GenusAdminController`.
-Open up that class.
-But instead of replacing, which *would* work, search for AppBundle.
+Open that class.
+But instead of replacing everything, which *would* work, search for AppBundle.
 Ah!
 It's a `getRepository()` call!

 Our project has a lot of these... and... well... if you're lazy, there's a secret way to fix it!
 Just change the `alias` in `doctrine.yaml` from `App` to `AppBundle`.
-Cool but... let's do it the right way!
+Cool... but let's do it the right way!
 Use `Genus::class`.

 We have a few more in `GenusController`.
 Use `SubFamily::class`, `User::class`, `Genus::class`, `GenusNote::class` and `GenusScientist::class`.